dave-yang/krystal-docs/Components/Database.md

     \Krystal\Db\Sql\Db::whereIn($column, array $values, $filter = false)

 This method appends `WHERE IN` fragment.
-It's used like this
+It's used like this:

     $this->db->select('*')
              ->from('products')